 Tony Fleming, a British born U.S. citizen, has been called a Renaissance man, having the skills of an engineer and the eye of an artist.
 After 20-years of working for American Marine, builder of the Grand Banks brand of motoryachts, he took his idea of a new pilothouse design to Taiwan, selected the Tung Hwa factory, and started what has become the Fleming legacy.

 Today Tony has turned over much of the everyday boatbuilding responsibilities to his management team, consisting of Adi Shard, Nicky Fleming and Duncan Cowie.
 This has allowed him to pursue his lifelong passion for videography and filmmaking.
-A number of his highly acclaimed cruising DVDs are available on this web site and provide an entertaining insight into the man, the boats he has built and the adventures he's had over his forty-year career.
+A number of his highly acclaimed cruising DVDs are available on this web site and provide an entertaining insight into the man, the boats he has built and the adventures he's had over his fifty-year career.

 Nicky Fleming was born in Hong Kong where her father, Tony Fleming was working for Grand Banks.
 She then moved to Singapore, as did Grand Banks and later to England for college.
 Nicky trained in cooking and worked in restaurants in England and later California.

 When Tony's business partner Anton Emmerton died, Nicky stepped in to help Tony with general administrative work for Fleming Yachts.
 For five years, she and Tony were the only employees of Fleming Yachts.
 Now with the addition of Adi Shard, Duncan Cowie, Tsai and Simon Culling, Nicky is enjoying her position as director of marketing, running Fleming's California office.

 Born in London, Adi (short for Adrian) graduated from the University of Bristol with a mechanical engineering degree.
 Between his third and fourth year of college, he worked for a shipyard refitting Warships and submarines for the Ministry of Defence.